doguilmak/Cozy-Cafe-Website/README.md

 -   **Django:** The powerful Python-based web framework for building dynamic and scalable web applications.
 -   **SQLite:** A lightweight and user-friendly database management system used to store café information and manage reservations.
+-   **HTML:** Created structure of the website using HTML.
+-   **CSS:** Designed and modified to make it warm and inviting website for the people using CSS.

 ## Installation